 The other provider of quality FL-41 tint on their migraine relief and fluorescent light sensitivity eyeglasses is TheraSpecs.
 Spectral transmittance may be found here.
 You can buy from TheraSpecs via Amazon (commission link) or directly: TheraSpecs online shop (no-commission link).

-If you feel lost in the myriad of blue light filters, and uncomfortable reading and understanding spectral transmission curves see this guide: How to pick the best blue filter for your light sensitivity problem.
+If you feel lost in the myriad of blue light filters, and uncomfortable reading and understanding spectral transmission curves see this guide: How to pick the best blue filter for your light sensitivity problem or the article on our blue light filter Tester.

 7. Screen glare from LED and fluorescent light bulbs or tubes